MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/testing-phase.md

 testing environment (such as device type and browser).

-It's natural and OK for the user to request changes to the specifications or ask for additional features<!--Suggested.-->.
-These requests should be recorded in the feature list described in [Prioritizing features and requests](prioritizing-features.md).<!--Edit okay?-->
+It's natural and OK for the user to request changes to the specifications or ask for additional features.
+These requests should be recorded in the feature list described in [Prioritizing features and requests](prioritizing-features.md).

 ## Creating test cases and scenarios